-Table 2 is a summary of long-term survival outcomes in sarcopenic patients in 8 studies.
+Table 2 is a summary of long-term survival outcomes in sarcopenic patients from eight studies.
 In the study by Amini et al[31], a low total psoas volume was found to be associated with worse survival (HR 1.72, 95%CI: 1.36-2.19; P < 0.001).
 Similar results were obtained by Okumura et al [45], who used the total psoas index at umbilical level rather than at L3.
 Overall survival and disease-free survival were both significantly lower in the sarcopenic group (median overall survival: sarcopenic 17.7 mo vs non-sarcopenic 33.2 mo; P < 0.001; actual median disease-free survival not available; P < 0.001).
-There were also studies which found no significant difference between sarcopenic and non-sarcopenic patients, such as the studies by Joglekar et al[46] and Van Dijk et al[47].
+There were also studies that did not find any significant difference between sarcopenic and non-sarcopenic patients, such as the studies by Joglekar et al[46] and Van Dijk et al[47].

 Most of the studies in Table 2 used measurements from total psoas area or total psoas index for comparison.
 However, the cut-off points for sarcopenia varied widely.
 Some studies, such as the one by Van Dijk et al[47], did not find any significant results with more commonly used parameters (TAMA) but had significant findings using values derived from computed tomography (radiation attenuation of skeletal muscle).
 Whether this indicates a low sensitivity of the initial parameter requires further investigation.

-Mintziras et al[48] conducted a meta-analysis including 11 studies about pancreatic cancer and sarcopenia and concluded that the hazard of death was 1.4 times higher in sarcopenic patients (summary adjusted HR 1.35, 95%CI: 1.18-1.54), and the hazard was even higher for patients with sarcopenic obesity (summary adjusted HR 2.01, 95%CI: 1.55-2.61).
+Mintziras et al[48] conducted a meta-analysis including 11 studies of pancreatic cancer and sarcopenia and concluded that the hazard of death was 1.4 times higher in sarcopenic patients (summary adjusted HR 1.35, 95%CI: 1.18-1.54), and the hazard was even higher for patients with sarcopenic obesity (summary adjusted HR 2.01, 95%CI: 1.55-2.61).
 Nevertheless, studies on both palliative and curative surgeries were included in this meta-analysis.
 Some studies also included pathologies other than pancreatic cancer.

 The vicious cycle of sarcopenia and chemotherapy

 Most of the available studies on chemotherapy for pancreatic cancer reported a poorer response and worse survival in sarcopenic patients[49,50].
 In the study by Dalal et al[9], patients with inoperable locally advanced pancreatic cancer received bevacizumab in combination with capecitabine and radiation.
-A higher loss in skeletal muscle index of more than 3.8% was found to be associated with poorer survival (P = 0.02).
+An increased loss in skeletal muscle index of more than 3.8% was found to be associated with poorer survival (P = 0.02).
 The effect on survival was especially obvious in sarcopenic obesity.
 Pretreatment sarcopenic obesity was significantly associated with overall survival (P = 0.04) in the study by Cooper et al[51].
-Patients with sarcopenia or obesity alone also had a shorter median survival but the difference did not reach statistical significance.
-In the retrospective study by Kays et al[49], 6 out of 53 patients with advanced pancreatic cancer treated with FOLFIRINOX were found to have sarcopenic obesity.
+Patients with sarcopenia or obesity alone also had a shorter median survival, but the difference did not reach statistical significance.
+In the retrospective study by Kays et al[49], six out of 53 patients with advanced pancreatic cancer treated with FOLFIRINOX were found to have sarcopenic obesity.
 This group of patients had a significantly shorter median overall survival when compared with the rest of the cohort (10.4 mo vs 16.1 mo; P = 0.04).